zakaria-hamane/OntoMatcher/README.md

 # OntoMatcher
 This is the README file for the Project OntoMatcher.

+OntoMatcher is a project that focuses on enhancing biomedical ontology alignment using context-aware Siamese networks, LLMs (Language Models), and BioBERT.
+It leverages state-of-the-art techniques to improve the alignment of biomedical ontologies, facilitating better interoperability and knowledge integration in the field.

+If you are interested in learning more about the details and methodology of OntoMatcher, we recommend referring to the paper titled "OntoMatcher: Leveraging Context-Aware Siamese Networks, LLMs and BioBERT for Enhanced Biomedical Ontology Alignment."
+The paper is published in the Semantic Web Journal and can be accessed at the following link:

+(OntoMatcher: Leveraging Context-Aware Siamese Networks, LLMs and BioBERT for Enhanced Biomedical Ontology Alignment)[https://www.semantic-web-journal.net/content/ontomatcher-leveraging-context-aware-siamese-networks-llms-and-biobert-enhanced-biomedical]

-Please note that this README is still a work in progress and may not contain complete information yet.
+Please note that the README file is still a work in progress, and we will be updating it with more complete information soon.
 ## Status: In Progress

 **Note: This README is still being updated.
 Please check back later for the complete version.**